-First year students attend weekly seminars covering various advances in neuroscience.
-During the Fall Semester of the first year, Frontiers in Neuroscience (NEUSC 6010) is presented by the faculty of the program, updating ongoing research in the Neuroscience Program.
+First year students are required to attend weekly seminars covering various advances in neuroscience.
+During the Fall Semester of the first year, Faculty Poster sessions will be presented to students for updates to ongoing research in the Neuroscience Program.

 Neuroscience Rotations (NEUSC 6900) are the prime mechanisms by which students become exposed to working laboratory science and attempt to match up with prospective mentors.
-All students complete 4 half-semester rotations in the first year as part of their formal training and to find prospective mentors.
-Neuroscience Rotations are half-semester "laboratory" courses (1 credit), which translates to about 9 hours of laboratory work per week.
-Faculty may offer rotations in either or both of two formats: (1) A 1/2S-Rotation is the standard one half-semester format where the student will attend the laboratory for about nine hours per week in whatever format best blends with the academic schedule; (2) An S-Rotation is the condensed summer format where a student will spend five weeks in a laboratory, which converts to roughly half-time attendance every day (four hours).
-Neuroscience Program students should select prospective rotations from the rotations catalogue and contact the faculty members offering them.
-Students may also find that presentations in Frontiers in Neuroscience will assist them in finding a mentor.
+All students complete 3 half-semester rotations in the first year as part of their formal training and to find prospective mentors.
+Neuroscience Rotations are half-semester "laboratory" courses (1 credit).
+Neuroscience Program students should select prospective rotations from among training faculty on the website and contact faculty to discuss the possibility of a rotation but only after speaking to their first-year advisor.